Chart Color Schemes

 Recent residential development output has been above average within Mount Claremont when compared nationally

-Mount Claremont experienced approximately 26 dwelling approvals annually based on AreaSearch analysis of ABS building approval numbers.
-Between FY-21 and FY-25, around 133 homes were approved, with an additional 3 so far in FY-26.
-On average, 3.8 people moved to the area for each dwelling built over these five years.
+AreaSearch analysis of ABS building approval numbers in Mount Claremont shows around 27 dwellings receiving development approval annually.
+Between FY-21 and FY-25, approximately 139 homes were approved, with another 6 approved so far in FY-26.
+This results in an average of about 3.6 people moving to the area per dwelling built over the past five financial years.

-This demand outpaces supply, potentially putting upward pressure on prices and increasing competition among buyers.
-The average construction value of new homes is $1,347,000, indicating a focus on the premium market segment.
-Commercial approvals in FY-26 totalled $59,000, suggesting a predominantly residential focus.
+This demand significantly outpaces supply, which can put upward pressure on prices and increase competition among buyers.
+The average expected construction cost value for new homes is $1,347,000, indicating that developers are targeting the premium market segment with higher-end properties.
+In FY-26, there have been approximately $39.9 million in commercial approvals, suggesting robust local business investment.

 Frequently Asked Questions - Development